apache/infrastructure-jenkins/README.md

 - [ ] Figure out where to track issues in JIRA and update this file with issue tracking process

-Pull Requests to improve this Jenkins plugin welcome!
+Pull Requests to improve this Jenkins plugin welcome!!